Blow Dry: Critical response

-On Rotten Tomatoes the film has an approval rating of 19% based on reviews from 64 critics, with an average rating of 4 out of 10.
-The site's critical consensus was that the film is "[h]eartwarming, but over-the-top and too formulaic".
-On Metacritic, the film has a weighted average score of 38 out of 100, based on reviews from 19 critics, indicating "generally unfavorable reviews".
+On Rotten Tomatoes the film has an approval rating of 19% based on reviews from 64 critics, with an average rating of 4.4 out of 10.
+The site's critical consensus reads, "Heartwarming, but over-the-top and too formulaic."
+On Metacritic, the film has a weighted average score of 38 out of 100, based on reviews from 19 critics, indicating "generally unfavorable" reviews.

-Emma Cochrane of Empire magazine gave it 2 out of 5 and wrote: "While it's hard to be mean about a film that has such obvious good intentions - in between the hair show it tackles an un-clichéd lesbian relationship, cancer, young love and the triumph of the underdog - it's also a tough call to praise something which is so lame and unfunny."
+Emma Cochrane of Empire gave it 2 out of 5 and wrote: "While it's hard to be mean about a film that has such obvious good intentions - in between the hair show it tackles an un-clichéd lesbian relationship, cancer, young love and the triumph of the underdog - it's also a tough call to praise something which is so lame and unfunny."

 A. O. Scott of The New York Times wrote "Seems both overplotted and underimagined, though there is at least some creativity and a dose of realism, evident in the hairstyles themselves."
-Robert Koehler of Variety wrote "It's not a good hair day" and called the film a "Limp comedy-drama."
+Robert Koehler of Variety wrote: "It's not a good hair day" and called the film a "limp comedy-drama."